LingChongGold/Capstone/README.md

 Customer bought a variety of fruit juices and one of the product our recommender system recommended is Coconut and Pineapple Juice

 __Customer 200372__<br>
-There are no recommendations which are closed to what the customer purchased in the validation set<br>
+There are no recommendations which are closed to what the customer purchased in the validation set.<br>

-a deeper dive into the past purchase of the customer uncovered that the customer had purchased a variety of bread spreads and supplments in the previous orders, and 2 of the products our recommender system recommended is MCT oil which is a supplement of weight loss and energy for exercising and Ghee Vanilla Bean which is butter for spreading bread.
+A deeper dive into the past purchase of the customer uncovered that the customer had purchased a variety of bread spreads and supplments in the previous orders, and 2 of the products our recommender system recommended is MCT oil which is a supplement of weight loss and energy for exercising and Ghee Vanilla Bean which is butter for spreading bread.

 ## Next Steps and Future Improvements
 Deploy the recommender system and evaluate the effectiveness based on the take up rate of recommended items and study the result for improvements for the next iteration.<br>